The hospital trolley crisis has hit record levels with 760 patients affected.

 He wrote that ‘At UHW, this is about two a week or more than 100 a year.
 I would also point out that our waits are longer than six hours so the figure is likely to be higher.”

-Yet this is only one hospital and if we move on to the national figures, we are talking about an estimated 8 people a day possibly dying as a result of the hospital crisis.
+Yet this is only one hospital and if we move on to the national figures, we are talking about hundreds of people dying every year as a result of the trolley crisis.

 Moreover, as Dr McCann says, figure could be higher because patients are waiting for longer than 6 hours in many hospitals.